martinkearn/Web-Performance-and-Compatibility-Lab/Performance/Performance.md

   <link href="css/jumbotron.css" rel="stylesheet">
   <link href="css/site.css" rel="stylesheet">
 ```
-3.Move this code to be located at the bottom of the HEAD section, just before the closing `</head>` line
+3.Move this code to HEAD section (towards the top of the HTML file), just before the closing `</head>` line

-4.(optional) If you can, publish your page and re-test with YSlow.
+4.Commit your changes, wait for Azure to auto-deploy and re-test with YSlow.
 Your score will move to grade B 80/100

 ##Move Javascript to the bottom of the file
 According to YSlow, Javascript references should be at the bottom of the page.
 YSlow says "JavaScript scripts block parallel downloads; that is, when a script is downloading, the browser will not start any other downloads.
 To help the page load faster, move scripts to the bottom of the page if they are deferrable."